philipstaffordwood/demo-secrets-can-remain/README.md

 docker build . -t secrets
 ```

-Have a look at the [Dockerfile](./Dockerfile), it copies in a secret text file that later gets deleted and it copies in a secret text file that later gets overwritted.
+Have a look at the [Dockerfile](./Dockerfile), it copies in a secret text file that later gets deleted and it copies in a secret text file that later gets overwritten.

 ## Save Image as TAR file
 Images can be exported as TAR file.
 Do this: